Window Design Pressure

 Achieving DP Rating

-There are a number of steps that manufacturers can take in order to achieve a higher DP window rating.
-The first, and most important, is to upgrade from a low-e window glass to a laminated glass.
-Laminated glass is much stronger than low e glass and does not shatter if struck by a hard object (as might happen during a hurricane).
-Instead, the laminated glass may crack, but will remain intact in the frame -- in this way it is similar to an automobile windshield.
+There are a number of steps that manufacturers can take to achieve a higher window design pressure rating.
+Firstly, and most important, is to upgrade from low-e window glass to laminated glass.
+Laminated glass is much stronger than low e glass and does not shatter if struck by a hard object.
+Obviously, the risk of this is high during a hurricane).
+Instead, the laminated glass may crack, but will remain intact in the frame.
+In this way, it is similar to an automobile windshield.

 Other important upgrades include triple weatherstripping, a strong mainframe for low tolerances, upgraded seals in the insulated glass unit and components that all work to create a stronger and more durable window that can stand up to storms and even hurricane type conditions.

 Our window design pressure rating chart provides real world dp windows ratings for various replacement window options.
-As a general rule of thumb, homeowners living in areas that are not prone to hurricanes or other large storms should seek out dp rating windows of 55 or higher.
+Generally, homeowners living in areas that are prone to hurricanes or other large storms should seek out dp rating windows of 55 or higher.

 Anderson 400 Series Window » DP30